Intergenerational Healthy Life Center

 What are the estimated Admission Fees?

 What if someone can’t afford the admission fee?

 The purpose of the HLC is to make the life-long-goal of healthy living accessible and enjoyable to people of all ages and social-economic status.
-To accomplish this goal, a sponsorship will be provided to anyone not able to pay a program/admission fee.
+To accomplish this goal, a sliding fee schedule will be provided to anyone not able to pay a program/admission fee and administered MICA.

 How many people will use the HLC annually?